Calciumcarbonate321/kraken/README.md

 # The Kraken Bot

-This is a feature-rich discord bot made by me and my friends.
+This is a feature-rich discord bot made by me and my friend.